kevinf58/Western-GIS/README.md

  - Perform the same tasks as a standard end user
  - Add, delete, and modify building room types

+The "project_management.zip" file contains all documented information for the group project.
+This includes meeting minutes, team contract, design documentation, requirements documentation, diagrams, UI mockup, and much more.

 ## Technologies Used
  - Confluence, Jira, and bitbucket to plan, track, and manage the project